 At the beginning of 2018 the City Council voted to bring in a consultant to draft a Stonecrest Comprehensive Plan.
-The Comprehensive Plan will provide the vision for how growth within the City will be balanced with the goals and needs of its stakeholders, impacting what the city will look like in the future.
+The Comprehensive Plan provides the vision for how growth within the City will be balanced with the goals and needs of its stakeholders, impacting what the city will look like in the future.
 It will serve as the guiding document to define places for quality residential neighborhoods, commercial districts, compatible mixed-use developments and strategically located employment centers.
+The Comprehensive Plan was approved by the Department of Community Affairs and the Atlanta Regional Commission in 2018 and was approved by City Council in February 2019.